AdobeDocs/experience-platform.en/help/destinations/destination-sdk/testing-api/batch-destinations/file-based-destination-testing-overview.md

 ---
-description: The file-based destination testing API is a collection of endpoints that you can use to validate the configuration of your file-based destinations built through the Destination SDK.
+description: Learn how to use the file-based destination testing API to validate the configuration of your file-based destinations built through the Destination SDK.
 title: File-based destination testing API
 exl-id: 2733fd00-af08-4763-a30e-a53ee56c0a19
 ---

 # File-based destination testing API

 ## Overview {#overview}